 Mirrorless cameras are the perfect beginner camera for several reasons.
 Vloggers looking for a camera will benefit from a mirrorless camera as well.

 For one, mirrorless cameras are light, which makes them easy on the hands of newbies who will be practicing a lot for the first few weeks.
 Mirrorless cameras are also less complicated than DSLR cameras.
-By the way, DSLR cameras come with mirrors, unlike mirrorless cameras, and are used mainly by professionals.
+By the way, unlike mirrorless cameras, DSLR cameras come with mirrors and are used mainly by professionals.

-Besides, mirrorless cameras have evolved a lot, and some can even compete with some DSLRs.
+Besides, mirrorless cameras have evolved, and some can compete with DSLRs.

 Wi-Fi and NFC

-These are two wireless communication methods found on both the a5100 and the a6000: Wi-Fi and NFC.
+These wireless communication methods are found on the a5100 and the a6000: Wi-Fi and NFC.
 They make file transfer very seamless since you don’t have to deal with the inconvenience of wires and cords.

 Both of these cameras feature RAW support, so you will get high-quality RAW images, which is something serious photographers would appreciate.
 If you’re a beginner, you’re probably wondering why shooting in RAW is such a big deal.

 Well, first off, RAW images are just like they sound.
-They are photos almost exactly as your camera took them: unprocessed and uncompressed.
+They are almost as if your camera took photos: unprocessed and uncompressed.

 But JPEG does have its uses.
 It is suitable for everyday, non-professional use as nearly every device can read a JPEG file.
 And JPEG files do not need any form of editing before anyone can use them.
-This is why we use this format for our social media uploads and to send to our friends as well.
+This is why we use this format for our social media uploads and for sending to our friends.

 Both cameras come with a pop-up flash, which will do for most average situations.
-As long as you’re not doing a highly professional shoot, the built-in flash will serve.
+The built-in flash will serve if you’re not doing a highly professional shoot.

-The Sony a5100 and the Sony a6000 both have an HDMI output, which can be very useful in many situations.
+The Sony a5100 and the Sony a6000 have an HDMI output, which can be very useful in many situations.
 For instance, in specific settings where the articulating screen will not suffice, you can hook your camera to a larger display like a monitor or a TV.
-This will give you enough room to see properly without having to move around too much.
+This will give you enough room to see correctly without moving around too much.